flipacholas/Architecture-of-consoles/articles/xbox-360.Rmd.md

 #### Revisiting old paradigms

 There's a recurring subject found in noteworthy writings from 2005 like 'Inside the Xbox 360' by Jon Stokes [@cpu-stokes] or 'Understanding the Cell Microprocessor' by Anand Lal Shimpi [@cpu-shimpi], and that is the **lack of out-of-order execution** that once debuted in early PowerPC chips like Gekko, but for some reason is completely absent in Cell & Xenon.
-If you recall from the [GameCube article](gamecube#the-powerpc-gekko) (which I wrote two years ago), Gekko is an out-of-order CPU, meaning it's able to analyse the instruction stream as instructions come in, and subsequently re-order them to better distribute the load of Gekko's internal units.
+If you recall from the [GameCube article](gamecube#the-powerpc-gekko) (which I wrote two years ago), Gekko is an out-of-order CPU, meaning it's able to analyse the instruction stream as instructions come in, and subsequently reorder them to better distribute the load on Gekko's internal units.

 By then, CPU cores employing out-of-order execution were in the order of the day (_pun intended_).
 IBM's PowerPC 604 (1994) brought it to high-end Macintosh computers, Intel's P6 (1995) introduced it to the x86 line and MIPS implemented it with the R10000 (1996) CPU, a successor of the R4000 (found on the [Nintendo 64](nintendo-64#cpu)).
 Afterwards, all of a sudden, Cell and Xenon arrive with an in-order execution style... _care to explain_?